bopen/blog/content/drafts/devops-engineer-mid-senior/index.md

 # Your responsibilities

-* Design, develop, test, automate, deploy, maintain and improve software systems in operations.
+* Design, automate, deploy and maintain software systems in operations.
 * Manage individual project priorities, deadlines and deliverables.

 # Minimum qualifications

-* Bachelor in computer science or Master of Science in engineering, physics, mathematics or similar technical field of study or equivalent practical experience.
+* Degree in technical-scientific disciplines or equivalent practical experience.
-* 3+ years of working experience on administrating distributed systems based on Linux and networking.
+* 3 years of working experience in administering Linux systems and networks
 * Verbal and written English proficiency and good communication skills.

 # Preferred qualifications